mallond/ANNONI-/README.md

 <img width="734" alt="image" src="https://user-images.githubusercontent.com/993459/210028975-63a33d81-7ed8-4e22-ade2-b1835f7d7975.png">

-# Open AI - A Story
+# Open AI - A Story, of Things That May Become

 "In the not-too-distant future, the world of technology had undergone a revolutionary shift.
 The once-dominant coding languages and operating systems had been relegated to the past, replaced by a new era of artificial intelligence, no-code platforms, and no-ops infrastructure.

 At the forefront of this change was a company called "AI-No-Code-No-Ops, Inc." (ANNONI for short), which had developed a suite of innovative tools that allowed even the most technologically illiterate individuals to create and deploy sophisticated AI systems with ease.